vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 I'm text2
 ```

-Interpolated code inside a template share the same scope, so its possible to declare a variable in one block and use it in another.
+The interpolated code inside a template share the same scope, so it's possible to declare a variable in one block and use it in another.

-Its also important to note interpolated code will render only once per element to enhance performance, this wont affect the data bind mechanism.
+It's also important to note interpolated code will render only once per element to enhance performance, this won't affect the data bind mechanism.

 [Slotting]<>

-Many Eon elements can act like containers for other elements and some of this elements need to be placed on a specific part of its container structure.
+Many Eon elements can act as containers for other elements and some of these elements need to be placed on a specific part of its container structure.
 Placing things on a specific place might be easy programmatically through JavaScript but things get messy quickly when we try to do the same declaratively.
 Slotting aims to provide a simple solution to place any element inside its Eon container through the attribute `slot` and CSS selectors.

-For example, imagine we had simple container element named 'eon-container':
+For example, imagine we had a simple container element named 'eon-container':

 ```[html]
 <template>